kcarnold/cs344/content/resources.md

   - [3Blue1Brown Neural Network Videos](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi)
   - [Art of the Problem - Deep Learning Playlist](https://www.youtube.com/playlist?list=PLbg3ZX2pWlgKV8K6bFJr5dhM7oOClExUJ): "Mathematics of Neural Networks" is a nice explanation of how neural nets use vector spaces.
 - "Advice on getting started in deep learning" by Andrew Ng
+- Deliberate practice.
+It's prerequisite to expertise. https://youtu.be/5eW6Eagr9XA?t=936 — I'll add: those four things are exactly what is needed for an AI to do something well also.

 ### Community